eddygta17/opportunityinbox/about.md

 permalink: /about/
 ---

-OpportunityInbox is a platform for studetnts from various fields to enable students to engage in much more academics and have a wholesome experience.
+OpportunityInbox is a platform for students built by students.

-##### Get in touch with us on:
+We aim to connect students with various opportunities around them.

+We are a student driven initiative. __For and by__ .

+Contact us at,

-##### contact@opportunityinbox.com
+contact@opportunityinbox.com